Royal Hunt Cup

 Race Overview – Royal Hunt Cup

-The Royal Hunt Cup is a flat handicap horse event hosted in the U.k for horses aged three and above.
-It is held annually June at Ascot over a distance of 1 mile (1,609 metres).
+The Royal Hunt Cup is a flat handicap horse event hosted for horses aged three and above.
+It is held annually June at Ascot over a distance of 1 mile (1,609 metres) as part of the Royal Meeting.

 Check out our guides to all the other UK Premier Handicap horse races.